MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/resolve-mysettings-page-after-upgrade.md

 ms.tgt_pltfrm: na
 ms.topic: article
 ms.prod: "dynamics-nav-2018"
-ms.assetid: 6ea75b39-cf7d-4c88-868b-86fa0be2426b
-caps.latest.revision: 4
-manager: edupont
 ---
 # Resolving My Settings Page Implementation After a Database Conversion
 When you convert a [!INCLUDE[navcorfu](includes/navcorfu_md.md)] database, the My Settings page in the [!INCLUDE[nav_web_md](includes/nav_web_md.md)] will not work properly.
 This article explains how to resolve the problem.

-1. Modify Codeunit 1 Application Management:
+1. Modify Codeunit 40 LogInManagement:

-    1. In the C/AL code, add a global function that has the following properties:
+    1. In the AL code, add a global function that has the following properties:

         <table>
         <tr>